arman-ashrafian/chatter/README.md

   ...

   // This function recieves a handler and checks to see if the user is logged in.
-  // If the use is not logged it they will be rerouted to "/login", otherwise
+  // If the user is not logged in they will be rerouted to "/login", otherwise
   // the handler the function recieves will be executed like normal. func reqLogin(f http.HandlerFunc) http.HandlerFunc {
     return func(w http.ResponseWriter, r *http.Request) {